WardBeullens/Calamari-and-Falafl/README.md

-#Calamari and Falafl
+# Calamari and Falafl

-##logarithmic post-quantum (linkable) ring signatures from isogenies and lattices
+## Logarithmic post-quantum (linkable) ring signatures from isogenies and lattices

 Make test programs for the (linkable/unlinkable) ring signatures instantiated with the isogeny or lattice group actions with: